 b.
 The AIoTF registers itself in the NRF with its NF profile.

 Editor's note: The details of the NF profile are FFS.

-c.
+c．For topology 1, the AIoTF selects the BS readers or A-IoT RAN node.
+For topology 2, the AIoTF selects the UE readers and provides the UE Reader list (e.g. candidate or final reader list) to the RAN.

+NOTE X: Providing the UE Reader list to the RAN only applies to the RRC-based option.

+NOTE X: How AIoTF selects the readers and decides the networking topology will be addressed in the normative phase and will be coordinated with RAN WGs.

+d.
 The AIoTF receives an AIoT service request from the AF and triggers the BS/UE readers to perform AIoT service operations towards the AIoT Devices (s).

-d.
+e.
 The AIoTF aggregates the service operation results (including the removal of the duplicated devices records) from BS Readers and UE Readers and sends to AF.

 Editor's note: For RRC based solution of topology 2, whether the aggregation can be performed by the RAN is FFS and coordination with RAN WGs is needed.